 Federal discrimination laws prohibit employers from making employment decisions regarding hiring, wages, benefits, promotions or termination based upon an employee’s membership of a protected class.
-Examples of protected class are age, race, religion, national origin, disability, pregnancy and gender.
+Examples of protected classes are:

 If you were subject to discrimination, then reach out to Dallas employment lawyer Dan A. Atkerson for a free consultation.
 He can then advise you on how to best prove your claim.
-For more than three decades, he has assisted workers throughout North Texas, including in and around Allen, Plano, McKinney, Richardson and Frisco, in effectively filing workplace discrimination lawsuits.
+For more than three decades, he has assisted workers throughout North Texas, including in and around Allen, Plano, McKinney, Richardson, and Frisco, effectively file workplace discrimination lawsuits.

 - Gender Discrimination